-An all-encompassing guide to leases, lease accounting standards (including FASB ASC 842, IFRS 16, GASB 87), and lease accounting software
+An all-encompassing guide to lease accounting standards (including FASB ASC 842, IFRS 16, GASB 87), changing accounting guidelines, implementation and lease accounting software.

 Making a successful transition to the latest lease accounting requirements, including ASC 842 and IFRS 16, is a threefold process of: